 - Being ready to help yourself or your family and friends

 Dakota Home Care gives seniors who want to live in their own homes assistance with daily living, based on individual needs.
-Care can be for as little as one-hour-per-visit or up to 24-hours-per-day, and can be provided by a companion, certified home health aide or a registered nurse.
-For more information about the services Dakota Home Care can provide, visit our website, or call us at 701-663-5373 for a free consultation
+Care services can be for as little as one-hour-per-visit or up to 24-hours-per-day, and can be provided by a companion, certified home health aide or a registered nurse.
+For more information about Dakota Home Care’s long-term care in Bismarck, ND, as well as Mandan and Bismarck, visit our website, or call us at (877) 691-0015 for a free consultation.
+Please visit our website to see all of the communities we serve.

 A wealth of additional resources can be found by searching on “Long-Term Care Planning.”